 The back of this truck platform went back to using traditional leaf springs, but the front suspension didn’t change much from the way it was made in 1963.
 Part of the caliper mount was still built into the factory front spindle of these trucks, which limited the types of brakes that could be used.
 However, Wilwood did design upgraded calipers.

 At launch and until 1984, the base engine was a 250ci straight-six from the 1960s.
 But for the last year, 1987, a much more modern set of engines came with electronic fuel injection as standard.
-It doesn’t matter what year it is,
+It doesn’t matter what year it is!
+Here is the best Lowered Chevy Trucks you can check it!

 In the end, people who like trucks and people who like to go off-road both like Chevy dropped trucks.
 There are a lot of things about these vehicles that make them good for both work and play.
 For example, they have lowered suspensions, powerful engines, and advanced safety technologies.
 Chevy dropped trucks are a great choice if you want a reliable work truck or a stylish off-road vehicle.